Project data page

 4 community buildings became part of our innovation project to extrapolate key themes around charity and property law with a focus on tenure leases and land registry outlining pathways to resolution and shaping learning resources for other community buildings to help them navigate those challenges.
 "46843Durham Community ActionCountywide0 Enabling or Adaptation Action TBC No022

 86Energy and BuildingsCouncil Estate DecarbonisationE10Council estate - Gas/Oil replacement programmeTracy MillmoreRetrofit Air Source Heat Pumps (ASHP) into current DCC buildings.
-Two ASHPs have been installed in Durham Pathways and Cotsford sites.
-There is a further ASHP planned at Crook Civic Centre.
-We have been unable to install ASHP in Freemans Quay, Durham Gala and Spennymoor Education Centre, this is due to grant income and the costs of installation, versus the amount of carbon savings to cost achieved.
-Thermal works and hybrid systems need to be considered prior to ensure we have the best solutions for the buildings.
-6 upgrades/installs per yearDefine/PlanSlightly Off TrackOur plan was to install 6 ASHP .
-2 of the 6 have now been completed.47484Durham County CouncilCouncilMed (>50-200 tonnes)£4,000,000No21
+6 upgrades/installs per year in line with capital maintenance programmeDefine/PlanSlightly Off Track2 of the 6 Air Source Heat Pumps (ASHP) have now been completed.
+These have been installed in Durham Pathways and Cotsford sites.
+There is a further ASHP planned at Crook Civic Centre, this is in planning stage.
+Further work on thermal and hybrid systems need to be considered prior to ensure we have the best solutions for the buildings.
+46477Durham County CouncilCouncilMed (>50-200 tonnes)£4,000,000No21

-100Energy and BuildingsCouncil Estate DecarbonisationE24Council estate - Joint Stock renewables projectRichard BramfittDevelopment of Solar and Wind Hybrid at Joint Stocks Quarry/former landfillEarly Concept/ScopingSlightly Off TrackJoint Stocks.
-Wind turbine phase of project is currently on hold (financial implications) and associated bat surveys have been cancelled.
-Newt surveys for potential solar development is being undertaken at site instead.
+100Energy and BuildingsCouncil Estate DecarbonisationE24Council estate - Joint Stocks solar projectRichard BramfittDevelopment of Solar at Joint Stocks Quarry/former landfillInstall solar arrayEarly Concept/ScopingSlightly Off TrackNewt surveys for potential solar development is being undertaken at site.
 Project scope is altered from initial concept.
-46477Durham County CouncilCouncilLow (1-50 tonnes) TBC No11
+46477Durham County CouncilCouncilLow (1-50 tonnes)6.2 TBC No11

 89Energy and BuildingsCouncil Estate DecarbonisationE13Council estate - Public Sector Decarbonisation SchemeTracy MillmoreTake forward the following first stage decarbonisation plans: